jones139/GreenhouseController/Soil_Sensors.md

 Re-connected input 1 to sensor 1 rather than the power supply now we are confident that we do not have a power supply issue causing the odd radings.
 In suspense to see if adding the tomato plant to the control pot changes the overnight behaviour of the readings or not.

+Initial readings suggested that the separate tomato plant pot behaved in a similar manner, but it stopped.
+The plant is not looking well, which might account for it.

+Returned all four sensors to service in the grow bag and ran the system on moisture control, cleaning the sensors weekly.
+This resulted in step changes in the readings, so we adjusted the set point based on Sandie's calibrated finger test.

+~19 June 2023, Sensor 3 failed, reading low.

+21 June 2023, Inspected Sensor 3.
+Hole in glue on back of board noted, which could allow water to short between output and +vcc, which could give the low reading effect.
+Exchanged for new sensor with varnished edges and varnished connector on the back.
+Working ok after that.

+22 June 2023, just after manual watering of plants, Sensors 2 and 4 failed low.
+System put into time rather than moisture control.

+23 June 2023
+Removed all sensors and dried them.
+Sensors 1, 3 and 4 reading sensible zero.
+Sensor 2 reading -108% - measured output 3.9V

+In water: 	1 -> 98%
+		2 -> -109%
+		3 -> 93% (0.87 V)
+		4 -> 8% (2.0 to 2.6V, eratic)

+So sensors 2 and 4 are faulty.

+Sensor 2 showing corrosion at connector.
+Powered down to clean it.
+Now indicaes 0% when dry, 99% in water, so corrosion products/debris giving conduction path between +vcc and output.
+Dried and varnished both connector and edges of board.

+No obvous fault on sensor 4, other than the output pin is not fully encapsulated in glue on the back - could it have got damp and conducted to +vcc under the glue maybe.
+Re-checked and it appears to be working correctly, which implies it was a moisture ingress issue and drying it out has cured it.
+Dried it and varnished more thoroughly.

+Also improved varnishing of the other (working) sensors.

+Calibration Check after varnishing

+		Dry		In Water
+Sensor 1	2.196		0.811
+Sensor 2	2.209		0.788
+Sensor 3	2.224		0.860
+Sensor 4	2.219		0.840

+All sensors now read in 90-95% range.

+Manual watering before going away resulted in Sensor 1 readign -110% (and sensor 4 briefly fell to 75% before recovering - suggests connections wetted with fertilser dosed water?
+Inspecting it appears to show soil splashed into connector.
+Dried out and reading correct zero level.
+Replaced without inserting quite so far - indicating about 85% and gradually increasing as soilmoves around it?
+Settled at 101% - will have to see if it is responding to moisture changes correclty or not.